katalystcoin/WavesGUI/README.md

 ```
 npm install
 ```
-Since we are reorganizing the building process, there is something more you need to have a fully working Waves Client:
+Since we are reorganizing the building process, there is something more you need to have a fully working KatalystDEX Client:
 ```
 npm install -g grunt
 npm install grunt